b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 function to every element of the collection and returns a new collection.
 Isn't this magic.

-If you want to evoke a function on a vector just for side effects (does not return/build a vector) use [foreach](https://docs.julialang.org/en/v1/base/collections/#Base.foreach).
+If you want to evoke a function on a vector just for side effects (since you don't need to build a vector and return it) use [foreach](https://docs.julialang.org/en/v1/base/collections/#Base.foreach).
 For instance, `getSum` with `foreach` and an anonymous function would look like this